-The guide post shall be capable of self erecting and remaining serviceable after being subjected to a series of direct impacts by a typical passenger vehicle at temperatures between 15 °C and 30 °C. The guide posts to be tested shall be installed in accordance with the recommendations of the manufacturer and shall be furnished complete with delineators.
-The guide post shall be capable of withstanding a series of 10 bumper bar impacts at a speed of 60 km/h and 5 bumper bar impacts at a speed of 100 km/h directed at 90 °C to the front face of the guide post.
+The guide post shall be capable of self-erecting and remaining serviceable after being subjected to a series of direct impacts by a typical passenger vehicle at temperatures between 15°C and 30°C. The guide posts to be tested shall be installed in accordance with the recommendations of the manufacturer and shall be furnished complete with delineators.
+The guide post shall be capable of withstanding a series of 10 bumper bar impacts at a speed of 60 km/h and five bumper bar impacts at a speed of 100 km/h directed at 90 degrees to the front face of the guide post.
 The impacting vehicle shall suffer little or no damage during the impact tests.
-The guide post shall return to within 5 degrees of vertical within 1⁄2 hour of impact.
+The guide post shall return to within five degrees of vertical within 1⁄2 hour of impact.
 Test results which show the guide posts are capable of withstanding the above vehicle impacts are to be provided.
 This should include video or photographic evidence.
 A minimum sample of three guide posts shall be tested.

-Each road edge guide post shall be supplied with either two delineators (one white and one red) or with a single delineator (red or white).
+Each road edge guide post shall be supplied with either two delineators (one white and one red) or with a single delineator (red, white or yellow).
+Road edge guide posts must be installed as specified in the MUTCD.

 Delineators shall be affixed so that they are weatherproof and vandal resistant.
 The delineators shall be centrally located and placed so that the top of the reflector is between 50 mm and 100 mm from the top of the post.
-They shall be either rectangular with a minimum area of 100 cm and minimum width of 50 mm, or circular (80 mm diameter) in configuration.
+They shall be either rectangular with a minimum area of 100 cm2 and minimum width of 50 mm, or circular (80 mm diameter) in configuration.